la3lma/midibridge/README.md

      # Key on
      echo -n -e '\x00\x90\x44\x45' | nc -w 1 -u localhost 6565
      sleep 2
      # Key off
      echo -n -e '\x00\x80\x44\x45' | nc -w 1 -u localhost 6565

+The UDP option will also be a great choice if you're working on restricted devies, such as arduinos.

 Todo